IBM Cloud Docs

 What you'll get

-In this tutorial, you will create the following resources.
+In this tutorial, you create the following resources.
 There are optional steps to delete these resources if you do not want to keep them after completing the tutorial.

 • A VPC cluster